RCru/ArtifactLocator/README.md

 Requirements capture has highlighted the following points
 ---------------------------------------------------------

-- The archeological team is expecting to find 3 artifacts in the dig
+- The archeological team is expecting to find 3 artifacts in the dig.
-- Processing speed is not an issue as there will be week-long period in between image capture and further excavation
+- Processing speed is not an issue as there will be a week-long period between the time of image capture and further excavation.

 Further details
 ---------------

-- The machine vision model results (1 result per images) are returned in the format of a 100x100 array of 0's and 1's following the convention:
+- The machine vision model results (1 result per image) are returned in the format of a 100x100 array of 0's and 1's, following the convention:

-   0 - no artifacts likely
+   0 - no artifacts likely,
    1 - potential interest

    e.g.

-   0000000000000
+- 0000000000000
-   0000000100000
+- 0000000100000
-   0000000000000
+- 0000000000000
-   0000000000010
+- 0000000000010
-   0001000000000
+- 0001000000000
-   0000000000000
+- 0000000000000

-- Some results contain all 3 of the artifacts, some have only picked up some of the artifacts, and some have picked up erroneous readings
+- Some results contain all 3 of the artifacts, some have only picked up some of the artifacts, and some have picked up additional erroneous readings.